rhitvik/Wearable_Falling_Detection_Device/README.md

 ## About the project
 The wearable falling detection device is a low cost, a prototype device that is developed for the aged/senior people.
 The person will wear the device on their hand and based on the type of movement, this device detects whether the user is performing their routine tasks or they have experienced sudden jerk/fall.

-The main intent being that the device is supposed to detect danger assioated to falling down, the device is also featured with manual distress alert functionality.
+The main intent being that the device is supposed to detect danger associated with falling, the device is also featured with manual distress alert functionality.
 The difference being, that now the user can also send an SOS in case he/she experiences danger or distresses not visible to the device itself (for example experiencing lightheadedness).

 ![](https://github.com/rhitvik/Wearable_Falling_Detection_Device/blob/master/Images_and_Screenshots/PSX_20190614_190902.jpg)